 It is important to ensure that any disposal of AtoN equipment is done according to current regulations and limits the negative impact on the environment as much as possible.

 Consideration should be given to passing on obsolete equipment to a museum, if it might be of interest to future generations.

+References

 Solar Photovoltaic Glossary